Register of persons holding a controlled interest in land

 On 23 January 2020 we laid before the Scottish Parliament the proposed draft regulations and accompanying explanatory document for a second time, as required under the enhanced affirmative process.

 On 17 December 2020 we laid before the Scottish Parliament the proposed draft regulations and accompanying explanatory document and impact assessments for a third time.
 The regulations were unanimously passed by the Scottish Parliament on 10 February 2021, marking a significant step towards delivering greater transparency of land ownership.
-The register will be operational on 1 April 2022.
-It will be held by Registers of Scotland, and further information on the register is available from Registers of Scotland.
+The register became operational on 1 April 2022.
+It is held by Registers of Scotland, and further information on the register is available from Registers of Scotland.

-The purpose of the new register is to improve transparency about land ownership by making information about those who have a controlling interest in land publically available – those who ultimately make decisions about the management or use of land, even if they are not necessarily registered as the owner of the land.
+The purpose of the register is to improve transparency about land ownership by making information about those who have a controlling interest in land publicly available – those who ultimately make decisions about the management or use of land, even if they are not necessarily registered as the owner of the land.